apache/parquet-format/CONTRIBUTING.md

 matrix.

-End users of software are generally encouraged to consult the feature matrix and vendor documentation before enabling features that are not yet widely adopted.
+End users of software are generally encouraged to consult the feature matrix and vendor documentation before enabling a specific format version.